stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 The Job Declarator Client (JDC) is deployed on the miner side.

-In order to fully implement the Client side of the Job Declaration Protocol, the JDS also needs to operate under the Template Distribution and Mining Protocols.
+In order to fully implement the Client side of the Job Declaration Protocol, the JDC also needs to operate under the Template Distribution and Mining Protocols.

 It is responsible for:
 - Receiving Templates from the Template Provider (via Template Distribution Protocol).
 - Declaring Custom Jobs to JDS (via Job Declaration Protocol).
 - Notifying declared Custom Jobs to Pool (via Mining Protocol).
-- Receiving Shares from downstream Mining Devices working on Custom Jobs (via Mining Protocol)..
+- Receiving Shares from downstream Mining Devices working on Custom Jobs (via Mining Protocol).
 - Submitting Shares for Custom Jobs to Pool.
-- Publishing valid blocks found by downstream Mining Devices (both to TP and JDS).
+- Publishing valid blocks found by downstream Mining Devices (both to Template Provider (TP) and JDS).

 Additionally, if:
 - JDS fails to respond with an `AllocateMiningJobToken.Success` in a reasonable time.